jolibrain/ddapi/source/index.md

 # Predict

-Makes predictions from data out of an existing statistical model
+Makes predictions from data out of an existing statistical model.
+If `measure` is specified, the prediction expects a supervised dataset and produces accuracy measures as output, otherwise it is prediction for every of the input samples.

 ## Prediction from service